Opportunities for Students

 The David G. Pollart Center for Arts and Humanities offers several arts and humanities scholarships through the College of Arts and Sciences each year.
 The scholarships support full-time undergraduate and graduate students in the arts and humanities disciplines whose interests and activities (such as coursework or extracurricular volunteering) demonstrate a clear commitment to the arts and humanities.
 There is a preference for applicants with an interdisciplinary focus that spans one or more areas of the arts and humanities.
 Students should complete the WSU General Scholarship Application to be considered.
 For more information, please visit CAS Scholarships.

 The inaugural workshop took place on Wednesday, October 19 at 5 pm in Wilson-Short 333.
 Samantha Edgerton, who is a PhD Candidate in History, offered up her dissertation chapter “The Creation of the Problematic Mexican Family” for discussion.
-The inaugural workshop took place on Tuesday, November 15 at 5 pm in Kimbrough Hall 101.
+The second workshop took place on Tuesday, November 15 at 5 pm in Kimbrough Hall 101.
 The students from School of Music presented their research performance at that workshop.
 Brian Rosenwald, co-founder and senior editor of The Washington Post’s “Made by History” conducted the third workshop on Wednesday, January 18, 2023.
 In that workshop, Rosenwald covered everything from the benefits of writing for general audiences to how to write various types of op-eds, how to pitch ideas to editors, and how to publicize your work both within and outside of the academy.
-You can watch the recording of his lecture here: https://events.zoom.us/e/recording?eventId=T6o2T_-JSFq2xR0Ap7_tvA&videoId=Y8S4CiRXRSurfsI72dHDbg

-Nazua Idris, Graduate Assistant of the David G. Pollart Center for Arts and Humanities, has organized a seminar series to support first-generation graduate students at WSU.
+CAH Graduate Research Assistant Nazua Idris organized a seminar series in Spring 2023 to support first-generation graduate students in the Arts and Humanities at WSU.
 The objective of this series is to provide first-gen grad students with a space where they can share the challenges that they are facing in graduate school.
-In addition, these meetings will help the first-gen students from various departments at WSU build a community across disciplines.
+In addition, these meetings are meant to help the first-gen students from various Arts and Humanities departments at WSU build a community across disciplines.